 How to Reactivate a lapsed LEI

-Your LEI must be renewed annually to remain ACTIVE.
+Your Legal Entity Identifier (LEI) must be renewed annually to remain ACTIVE.
 Failure to renew it will put the LEI into a LAPSED status in the Global LEI System index.
 Lapsed status is not good for your organization, it could mean transactions are blocked or the risk of non-compliance fines.

 Don’t worry, RapidLEI has a Team of specialists who can help renew lapsed LEIs and return them to ACTIVE status quickly: